brojackvn/RegMiner4APR-Framework/regression-validation/VALIDATION-USAGE.md

 # 🛠️ Validation Usage

-This validation tool is buildt on top of the **RegMiner** tool, requiring additional criteria (as presented in our paper) to validate potential regression bugs extracted by **RegMiner**.
+This validation tool is built on top of the **RegMiner** tool, requiring additional criteria (as presented in our paper) to validate potential regression bugs extracted by **RegMiner**.

 ## 📋 Prerequisites